Rastikko/Rastikko.github.io/_posts/2016-05-04-flow-and-positioning.md

 }
 ```

-### Positioning
+## Positioning

-In normal flow the default position of an element is `static`, meaning that is not positioned.
+In normal flow the default position of an element is `static`, meaning that is not positioned and respect the normal flow.
 You might use the [position property](https://developer.mozilla.org/en-US/docs/Web/CSS/position) to set up the position of an element:

 ```css
 .my-selector {